How to Choose a Battery Installer in Perth

 A poor installation can lead to reduced performance, safety issues, warranty complications, and frustration.

-Every solar and battery installer in Australia should be CEC (Clean Energy Council) accredited.
+Every solar and battery installer in Australia should be SAA (Solar Accreditation Australia, formerly CEC) accredited.
 This is a legal requirement for systems eligible for STCs and government rebates.

 - Completed approved training